×

 Faithful believers still do what is right even in the face of persecution.

 The examples given in this section demonstrate incredible faith in the face of hardship and hostility.
-Those who realize that by having faith in God and being obedient to Him result in greater blessings.
+These believers realized that having faith in God and being obedient to Him result in greater blessings.

 Moses had many interactions with Pharaoh before he left Egypt with the Israelites.
-As we learned in verse 1, faith is the conviction of things not seen, although Moses could not see God, he trusted His instruction.
-When he finally led the Israelites out of Egypt, he left without fearing the wrath of Pharaoh because he had encountered God who is unseen (Exodus 3).
+As we learned in verse 1, faith is the conviction of things not seen.
+Although Moses could not see God, he trusted His instruction.
+When he finally led the Israelites out of Egypt, by faith he left Egypt, not fearing the wrath of the king; for he endured, as seeing Him who is unseen (v 27).
+He was unafraid of Pharaoh because he had encountered God who is unseen (Exodus 3).
 He kept his focus on God and so continued without fear, knowing that God is greater.

 In Exodus 12, God delivered His final plague on Pharaoh so that the Israelites could go free.
 God killed the first-born sons in all of Egypt, except for those that sprinkled sacrificial blood on the top and sides of their doorposts.
-Moses and the Israelites observed God’s commands in keeping the Passover and in the sprinkling of the blood, so that their first-born sons were spared.
+By faith Moses and the Israelites observed God’s commands and kept the Passover and the sprinkling of the blood, so that he who destroyed the firstborn would not touch them (v 28).
+Their firstborn sons were spared.

 When the Israelites had left Egypt, Pharaoh changed his mind and sent his army out to bring them back.
-God parted the Red Sea, making dry land so that the Israelites could pass through, and when the Egyptians tried to pursue them God released the sea and they were drowned (Exodus 14).
+God parted the Red Sea, making dry land so that the Israelites could pass through, and when the Egyptians tried to pursue them, God released the sea and they were drowned (Exodus 14).
+By faith they passed through the Red Sea as though they were passing through dry land; and the Egyptians, when they attempted it, were drowned (v 29).
 Moses and the Israelites experienced doubt and great hardship that would cause many to be paralyzed in fear, but their faith in God allowed them to continue.

 Biblical Text